vpp-dev/vpp-release-notes/README.md

 @page release_notes_2410 Release notes for VPP 24.10

-More than 82 commits since the previous release, including 28 fixes.
+More than 83 commits since the previous release, including 28 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.10 release, generated as on Fri Jun 28 02:07:55 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 24.10 release, generated as on Sat Jun 29 02:05:44 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER